arcs-njit-edu/docs/docs/migration/faqs.md

     The AFS will not be available on Wulver.
 However we will setup a self-serve procedure for researchers to move AFS files to `/research`.
 We can do this as part of the full migration process.
 Please reach out to us at [hpc@njit.edu](mailto:hpc@njit.edu) for any questions.

-### I have several COnda environments on Lochness, do I need to conduct fresh installation or I can copy the
+### I have several Conda environments on Lochness.
+Should I perform a fresh installation or copy the environment to Wulver?
+??? answer

+    We recommend a fresh installation since the hardware architecture is different on Wulver.
+However, you can export the existing Conda environment to a YAML file, transfer it to Wulver, and then install the environment using this YAML file.
+See [Conda Export Environment](conda.md#export-and-import-conda-environment) for details.